Le Griffon: Mississagi Straits claim

 The skeletons, and most of the artifacts collected from the two caves and the wreck, long stored in the lighthouse, were lost in a series of very unfortunate accidents.
 The remains of the wreck on the shore were washed away in a storm in 1942.
-All that is left today is a few pieces of iron, wood and some lead caulking from the ship.
+All that is left today are a few pieces of iron, wood and some lead caulking from the ship.